Authentication

 5. Enable cloud mode in the client

-Remove --mock-mode from your MCP server args when you want live TestRelic data.
+To connect real data: create the tr_mcp_* token (above), run npx @testrelic/mcp login (or set TESTRELIC_MCP_TOKEN=tr_mcp_…), then remove --mock-mode from your MCP server args.
 Keep mock mode until a token is configured if you want zero outbound calls.